Pistols at Dawn

 Lily Adler Short Mystery

-I’m so glad that you found your way here from The Writing Habit.
+I’m so glad that you found your way here!

 To say thanks for stopping by, I’d love to share a free short mystery with you, featuring my intrepid Regency sleuth, Lily Adler.
-Lily will be making her novel debut in spring 2020, but in the meantime, you can meet her below.
+Lily appears in five full-length mysteries, which you can find here.
+Or, you can meet her below!

 When an illegal duel leaves one man dead and another awaiting trial for murder, Lily Adler knows something doesn’t add up.
 Now she has one day to discover who was really supposed to die — and who wanted him dead.